fedora-infra/rpmautospec/doc/peculiarities.rst

 ::

-    warning: line 5: Possible unexpanded macro in: Release:        %autorel
+    warning: line 5: Possible unexpanded macro in: Release:        %autorelease
-    warning: line 26: Possible unexpanded macro in: Requires:       libeconf(x86-64) = 0.3.3-%autorel
+    warning: line 26: Possible unexpanded macro in: Requires:       libeconf(x86-64) = 0.3.3-%autorelease
     error: %changelog entries must start with *

-This is because the ``%autorel`` and ``%autochangelog`` RPM macros aren't defined in your system.
+This is because the ``%autorelease`` and ``%autochangelog`` RPM macros aren't defined in your system.
 To fix this, simply install the ``rpmautospec-rpm-macros`` package: